TK1893/kraft-chat/README.md

 ## Technologies Used

-- **React Native**: For building the mobile app for both Android and iOS.
+- **React Native**: Frontend/UI framework for building cross-platform mobile applications.
-- **Expo**: For easy app development and testing across platforms.
+- **Expo**: Open-source platform for developing and testing universal native apps for Android, iOS and the web with JavaScript and React.
+- **Firebase**: Backend-as-a-Service (BaaS) platform providing user authentication, database, and storage.

+### Firebase Services

-- **Firebase Authentication**: For anonymous user authentication.
+- **Firebase Authentication**: Used for anonymous user sign-in.
-- **Google Firestore**: For storing chat messages in the cloud.
+- **Firestore**: Used for real-time storage and syncing of chat messages.
-- **Firebase Cloud Storage**: For storing images shared via chat.
+- **Firebase Storage**: Used for storing and retrieving uploaded images.

+### Libraries & Modules

+- **react-native-gifted-chat**: A customizable chat UI component library for React Native.
+- **react-native-maps**: Used for displaying shared location data in messages.
+- **expo-image-picker**: Used for selecting images from the gallery or taking new photos.
+- **expo-location**: Used for retrieving the user's current location.
-- **AsyncStorage**: For local data storage when the user is offline.
+- **@react-native-async-storage/async-storage**: Used for caching messages when the user is offline.
-- **Gifted Chat Library**: For building the chat interface.

----
+- **@react-native-community/netinfo**: Detects the device's network connection status.
+- **expo-font**: Loads custom fonts (Poppins) for the app's UI.
+- **firebase**: Firebase SDK for interacting with Firebase services.

 ## Development Environment